automateps/AutomatePS/Docs/Set-AMFolder.md

 # Set-AMFolder

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise folder.
+Sets properties of an Automate folder.

 ## SYNTAX